 Net Operating Income (NOI) = $65,000

-Obviously the higher the DSCR, the more net operating income is available to service the debt.
+Obviously, the higher the DSCR, the more Net Operating Income is available to service the debt; i.e., make the payments.
 From a lender’s viewpoint, it should be clear that they want as high a DSCR as possible.

 The borrower, on the other hand, wants as large a loan as possible.
 The larger the loan, the higher the debt service (mortgage payments).
 If the net operating income stays the same, and the loan size and therefore the debt service increases, then the lower the DSCR will be.

-A DSCR of less than 1.0 would be a situation where there would actually be a negative cash flow.
-A DSCR of say .95 would mean that there is only enough net operating income (NOI) to cover 95% of the mortgage payment.
+A Debt Service Coverage Ratio of less than 1.0 would be a situation where there would actually be a negative cash flow.
+A DSCR of say .95 would mean that there is only enough Net Operating Income (NOI) to cover 95% of the mortgage payment.
 This would mean that the borrower would have to come up with cash out of his personal budget every month to keep the project afloat.

 Generally commecial lenders frown on a negative cash flow.
 Life insurance companies ("life companies"), commercial banks, and conduits typically require a 1.25 Debt Service Coverage Ratio or higher.
 In plain English, this means that the property's projected Net Operating Income ("NOI") must be 125% of the annual loan payment on the commercial loan being sought.
 With a 1.25 Debt Service Coverage Ratio, there is a 25% cushion.
 With a 1.25 Debt Service Coverage Ratio, the projected Gross Income of the property could fall short, and the Operating Expenses could be materially higher, but the property might still have enough income to make the lender's loan payments, while still keeping the property in good repair.